 4. Save Money on Public Transport

-France has good high-speed trains (named TGVs), with very regular connections between Paris, Lyon, Marseille, Strasbourg and more.
-It is very easy to plan weekend trips from Paris by train or longer trips to the rest of France as it takes a little as three hours from Paris to Marseille or from Paris to Strasbourg so it is definitely worth to check the train options.
+France has good high-speed trains (named TGVs), with very regular connections between Paris, Lyon, Marseille, Strasbourg, and more.
+It is very easy to plan weekend trips from Paris by train or longer trips to the rest of France as it takes a little as three hours from Paris to Marseille or from Paris to Strasbourg so it is definitely worth checking the train options.

 High-speed trains can be costly, though, especially if you book and buy your ticket at the last minute.
 But the good news is that there are ways to find cheaper options.
 You can read about it in our article on Trains in France.

 The Parisian Metro takes you everywhere in Paris, with opening times starting from 5.30 am to 2.15 am on weekends.
 Apart from the single metro tickets, valid also for bus and tram rides, the Parisian Metro has different passes well worth the investment, especially if you take the metro more than 3 times a day.
 Read our article about the Parisian Metro and all its Paris Metro Tickets to understand how the Metro works in Paris.

 5. Aside from Landmarks, Discover Daily Life in Paris

 When visiting landmarks or some of the most famous attractions in Paris, you’re likely to see more tourists than locals.

 But there’s so more to a town or city like Paris than its last travel trends, standard landmarks, and main streets, and letting yourself get lost where locals live and hang is the surest way to feel like a local.